-Southlake has a universal masking policy and therefore all patients and visitors must wear a mask.
-You will be given a medical mask by Southlake’s screeners when you arrive at the hospital.
+Southlake has a universal masking policy and therefore all patients and visitors must wear a medical mask.
+This mask must stay on at all times and cover both your mouth and nose.
 Masks between the ages of 2-5 years are optional.
 Gloves are not permitted.
+Please take one from the mask dispenser at the entrance before visiting your loved one.

 Emergency Department (ED) and outpatient visitors

-If you are expecting to give birth at Southlake during the pandemic, or have a child in the hospital, please click here to visit our Families & Babies page for more specific information regarding a support person.
+If you are expecting to give birth at Southlake or have a child in the hospital, please click here to visit our Families & Babies page for more specific information regarding a support person.

 Enhanced entrance screening